 Doctor in political science, Assistant Professor at the Department of International Relations, Maria Curie-Skłodowska University in Lublin.
 Vice-president of European Studies of the Polish Association for International Studies, and a member of European International Studies Association (EISA), Polish Association for European Studies, and the Interdisciplinary Research Group for the Study of Nordic-Baltic Europe and the Arctic.
 Author and co-author of several scientific publications on international cooperation, international organizations and international security, with special focus upon the Baltic Sea region and East-Central Europe.

-Economist and political scientist.
-PhD in social sciences candidate in the area of economic sciences at the Faculty of Economics, Maria Curie-Skłodowska University in Lublin.
-Research interests: macroeconomy, especially the role of the state in its economy.
+Economist and Political Scientist.
+PhD student at the Faculty of Economics, Maria Curie-Skłodowska University in Lublin.
+Academic lecturer at the Institute of Economics and Finance of the John Paul II Catholic University of Lublin.
+Research interests: macroeconomy, the impact of new technologies on the economy, digital transformation, innovation.
 Author of academic papers devoted to the economies of Central and Eastern European countries.
-Gained professional experience as a journalist. email@example.com

 Doctor of Political Science.
 Graduate of the Faculty of Political Science at Maria Curie-Skłodowska University in Lublin (PhD) and AGH University of Science and Technology in Krakow (postgraduate studies).
 His work experience includes work in public administration as well as in an oil&gas company.
 His research interests focus on energy security issues in Central and Eastern Europe, energy policy, political thought and political parties in Poland.
 Author of several publications on energy security as well as expertise on the crude oil and liquid fuels market.